ManHinnn0509/img2colorized-ascii.py/README.md

 ### Pre-render

 First, run `python prerender.py` to pre-render frames and save them as json file.
-(The file size might be a bit huge!)
+(The file size might be a bit large!)

 Then run `python prerender_play.py` to play the "video"